 Step 3: Work out what food to keep or throw away

 Chances are you'll have more in your fridge than will fit in your cooler, so you'll need to prioritise its contents.

 Start by throwing away anything that's on its way out.
-Next, divide the remaining contents into
+Next, divide the remaining contents into three categories:

 - Things that don't need refrigeration Soft drinks, bread, egg or dairy-free condiments etc. Stick these in a cupboard until you're back up and running.
 You could leave them in the fridge but not if you want them behind a closed door (you should leave the fridge door ajar while it's off to avoid bad smells.)